zorino/kaamer-demo/README.md

 # kAAmer demo

-Typical bacterial genomics analyses demonstration which uses kAAmer has the database engine.
+This demo include typical bacterial genomics analyses which uses kAAmer has the database engine.

 You first need to install kAAmer: see https://zorino.github.io/kaamer.